papivot/execute_on_nodes_as_ds/README.md

 ## Configuration
 The configmap within the `k8s-nodes-config-ds.yaml` file consists of two driver scripts - `wait.sh` and `install.sh`.
 * `wait.sh`'s logic could be modified to introduce delay in the process to give new Kubernetes nodes time to complete any pending housekeeping before executing the install.sh script.
+This could be modified as per cluster specific requreiments.
-* `install.sh` script can be modified to perform the required changes on all the nodes.
+* `install.sh` script can be modified to perform the desired changes on all the nodes.
+This is where all the magic happens.
 Sample commands like  - `tdnf check-update` and `tdnf update` update all the Kubernetes nodes' packages on a Photon based OS image.

 ```yaml
 data: